kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/developer/tilt.md

 ## Create a kind cluster

-First, make sure you have a kind cluster and that your `KUBECONFIG` is set up correctly:
+First, make sure you have a kind cluster and that your `KUBECONFIG` is set up correctly.
+> **Note:** Execute the following from the `cluster-api-provider-ibmcloud` respository.

 ``` bash
 make kind-cluster